marzianegro-avanade/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-project-planning.md

 - [ ] Release timeline and milestones agreed
 - [ ] Definition of Done documented
 - [ ] Initial test plan / QA approach drafted
+- [ ] Hand-offs and responsibilities for UX, DevOps, Business Analyst, and Support Lead roles clarified (if applicable)